jon-jacky/Piety/scripts/README.md

 - **lines20.txt**: Sample text file for demonstrating editor jobs in *session* and *demo*.

-- **demo.md**: Description of *demo.py*.

-- **demo.py**: Uses *piety.run* to run the three jobs
-  created by *session*, concurrently with two timestamp tasks created in this script.
-The two timestamp tasks can be seen updating editor windows at the same time the user edits and updates text in other windows or in the scrolling command region.

 - **run_writers.py**: Uses *piety.run* to run the three jobs created by *session*, concurrently with the two writer tasks created by